 Introduction and Scope

-The Information Security policy outlines [insert school or MAT name]’s organisational security processes and standards.
+The Information Security policy outlines Bentley New Village’s organisational security processes and standards.
 The policy is based on the sixth principle of the UK GDPR which states organisations must protect personal data against unauthorised loss by implementing appropriate technical and organisational measures.

 To ensure we meet our legal obligations, personal data should be protected by the security model known as the ‘CIA’ triad.
 These are three key elements of information security: